stanfordroboticsclub/rover-driverstation/README.md

 Some changes were made to work with the latest version of Qt.

-Also need to use jsk common messages (https://github.com/jsk-ros-pkg/jsk_common_msgs).
+Also, need to clone jsk common messages (https://github.com/jsk-ros-pkg/jsk_common_msgs).

 To add buttons for serivce calls, modify jsk_rqt_plugins/resource/service_button_layout.yaml

 Format of the yaml file should be:
-        - name: 'button name' (required)
+\- name: 'button name' (required)
   image: 'path to image for icon' (optional)
   image_size: 'width and height of icon' (optional)
   service: 'service' (required)
   column: 'column index' (optional, defaults to 0)